Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

    working.
 If these programs are essential to your workflow, consider looking up how to add a separate boot entry with "hypervisorlaunchtype" set to "off" for use with VirtualBox.

+   **Note:**
+   Installing WSL2 may also reconfigure your OS to use Hyper-V or Windows hypervisor platform and prevent VirtualBox from working correctly.
+It is recommended to not install or use WSL2 alongside Virtualbox for now.

 5. The complete installation process could take an hour or more.
 Make sure your internet connection is strong and consistent.
 You'll